Reports and articles

 Particularly, providers are eager for more information and practical tools whereas many family members are hesitant to be directly involved

 Culturally sensitive educational materials are needed (e.g., Native American and Spanish-speaking communities)

-NTG Evaluation Committee 2019 Summary Report - Date of Report: July 2020
+NTG Evaluation Committee 2019 Summary Report - Issued July 2020

 Consistent with the mission of the NTG to enhance the knowledge and support of care providers for older individuals with intellectual and developmental disabilities, the NTG Evaluation Committee examined the impact of 11 education and training workshops provided by both NTG's Master Trainers and various Lead Trainers and held between January and December 2019.